openmeeg/openmeeg_sample_data/README.rst

 	python compute_leadfields.py

-The leadfields computed are stored in :
+The leadfields computed are stored in (matlab format):

     eeg_leadfield.mat (for EEG)